matas-sh/advanced-database-systems-cswk/README.md

 ```
 This will start the bundling process and once finished will display `Compiled successfully` message at the bottom of the logs in the terminal.

-Once compiled, the UI will be available on the network at fallowing url that can be accessed via browser:
+Once compiled, the UI will be available on the network at following URL that can be accessed via browser:
 ```http://{VM_IP}:9000/```